Case Studies and Testimonials

 “Because women represent one-half of the workforce, organizations that fail to recruit, select, and develop female talent will be at an operational disadvantage in the future.
 This program helps participants think deeply about how they can positively contribute to the active recruitment, development, and retention of women in male-dominated positions and industries.”Brooks Holtom, academic director and professor of management, Georgetown McDonough

-We also encourage you to engage with us on social media.
+We also encourage you to register for webinars, view our recent news, or engage with us on social media.